akettring/akettring/README.md

-- 👋 Hi, I’m @akettring, jack-of-all-trades with a Master of Science in Biotechnology.
+- 👋 Hi, I’m @akettring, jack-of-all-trades with a master's degree in Biotechnology.

 - 👀 I’m interested in data scienece in the fields of biology and finance.
 My strengths are python and R scripting, particularly with the goal of producing intuitive publicatoin-ready visualizations for large and complex data sets.